osmosis-labs/.github/profile/README.md

-## Osmosis-Labs
+# Osmosis Labs

-The Osmosis-labs hosts a series of repositories relating to the Osmosis blockchain and tooling for Cosmos.
+Repositories for the Osmosis AMM and tooling for Cosmos.

 The Osmosis blockchain is a decentralized network, ran by 100+ validators and full nodes, with many front-ends and development teams on it.

-Docs for the network can be found at docs.osmosis.zone.
-Some repositories of interest:
+Documentation can be found at [docs.osmosis.zone](https://docs.osmosis.zone/).

 ## State machine

-* [osmosis](https://github.com/osmosis-labs/osmosis) - A node implementation for the Osmosis chain
+- [osmosis](https://github.com/osmosis-labs/osmosis) - A node implementation for the Osmosis chain, built with a [fork](https://github.com/osmosis-labs/cosmos-sdk) of the [Cosmos SDK](https://github.com/cosmos/cosmos-sdk).
-* [cosmos-sdk fork](https://github.com/osmosis-labs/cosmos-sdk) - Fork of the Cosmos SDK used in osmosis
+- [LocalOsmosis](https://github.com/osmosis-labs/LocalOsmosis) - One-click local Osmosis testnet and ecosystem for rapid prototyping.
+Inspired by LocalTerra.

 Go to https://get.osmosis.zone to quickstart setting up a node!

-## Cosmwasm ecosystem
+### Cosmwasm ecosystem

-* [beaker](https://github.com/osmosis-labs/beaker) - Dev tooling for cosmwasm contracts
+- [beaker](https://github.com/osmosis-labs/beaker) - Dev tooling for cosmwasm contracts.
-* [osmosis-rust](https://github.com/osmosis-labs/osmosis-rust) - Library of Stargate messages, queries and bindings for Osmosis, along with sample contracts.
+- [osmosis-rust](https://github.com/osmosis-labs/osmosis-rust) - Library of Stargate messages, queries and bindings for Osmosis, along with sample contracts.

 (TODO: Link to sample contracts here)

-## JS tooling
+## Frontend

-* [telescope](https://github.com/osmosis-labs/telescope) - protobuf transpilation tooling, to easily setup TS clients to interact with chains
+- [telescope](https://github.com/osmosis-labs/telescope) ([npm](https://www.npmjs.com/package/@osmonauts/telescope)) - Protobuf transpilation tooling, to easily setup TypeScript clients to interact with Cosmos chains.
-* [osmosis-frontend](https://github.com/osmosis-labs/osmosis-frontend) - Sample front-end implementation for the osmosis blockchain.
+- [osmosis-frontend](https://github.com/osmosis-labs/osmosis-frontend) - Frontend implementation for the Osmosis blockchain.
 There are many front-ends in the ecosystem.
+Includes npm packages for [math](https://www.npmjs.com/package/@osmosis-labs/math), [pools](https://www.npmjs.com/package/@osmosis-labs/pools), and data [stores](https://www.npmjs.com/package/@osmosis-labs/stores) to enable other developers to quickly create their own Osmosis frontends.

 <!--